jrodriguezo/NFV/README.md

 * [VirtualBox](https://www.virtualbox.org/) (v6.1 tested)
 * [OVA-VNXSDNNFVLAB2020-v5](http://idefix.dit.upm.es/download/vnx/vnx-vm/VNXSDNNFVLAB2020-v5.ova)

-_Note: in a similar way it would be in OS and Linux environments_
+_Note: in a similar way it would be in other environments_

 ### Installation